robertvi/metabolism_model/README.md

 Cells consist of cytoplasm and internal organelles, all made up of polymers.
 Cells can specialise by investing a lot of resource into growing a particular organelle to be as large as possible.
 Organelles are:

-- cytoplasm: the basic "stuff" of the cell, within which the other organelles exist
+- cytoplasm: the basic "stuff" of the cell excluding the other organelles, where it's store on dimer and trimer are kept
-- photosynthesis: convert dimers into trimers by capturing photons and monomers
+- photosynthesis: converts dimers into trimers by capturing photons and monomers
-- energy storage: contain long polymers which can be readily built up or broken down to store or release trimers
+- energy storage: contains long polymers which can be readily built up or broken down to store or release trimers
-- nucleus: contains the genetic material, which must replicate each cell division
 - cillia: allows the cell to actively move
+- connectors: allows the cell to connect its cytoplasm to a neighbouring cell's and actively push or pull cytoplasm through the connection

 ### Photosynthesis Reaction
 In this reaction occuring in the photosynthesis organelle one photon is absorbed and converts a dimer and a monomer into a trimer: